Nguyễn Thị Hồng (economist)

-Nguyễn Thị Hồng is Vietnamese economist, serving as the governor of the State Bank of Vietnam (SBV) since 2020.
-She is the first woman to hold this position.
+Nguyễn Thị Hồng is Vietnamese economist, serving as Vice Chairwoman of the National Assembly of Vietnam.
+She served as the governor of the State Bank of Vietnam (SBV) from 2020 to 2026 and was the first woman to hold this position.

-Early life and education
+Education

-Nguyễn Thị Hồng graduated with a bachelor's degree from the Banking Academy of Vietnam and a master's degree in economics from the National Economics University.
+Hồng graduated with a bachelor's degree from the Banking Academy of Vietnam and a master's degree in economics from the National Economics University.

 Career

-Hồng started working at the State Bank of Vietnam (SBV) in 1991, where she held several management positions.
+Hồng started working at the State Bank of Vietnam (SBV) in 1991, where she held management positions.

-In January 2012, she was appointed as the Director of the Monetary Policy Department.
+In January 2012, Hồng was appointed as the Director of the Monetary Policy Department.
 On August 16, 2014, she was appointed as the Deputy Governor of the State Bank of Vietnam.

-On August 21, 2019, she was reappointed as the Deputy Governor of the State Bank of Vietnam.
+On August 21, 2019, Hồng was reappointed as the Deputy Governor of the State Bank of Vietnam.
 On August 17, 2020, she was elected as the Secretary of the Party Committee of the Central Bank.
-In November 2020, she was nominated by the Vietnamese Government to be approved for the position of Governor of the State Bank of Vietnam, replacing Lê Minh Hưng.
+In November 2020, Hồng was nominated by the Vietnamese Government to be approved for the position of Governor of the State Bank of Vietnam, replacing Lê Minh Hưng.